lukasz-starosta/lukasz-starosta/README.md

-# Łukasz Starosta 👨‍💻
-👨‍💻 Lead Software Engineer
-👨‍💻 Master of Engineering, IT
+# Lead Software Engineer, Master of Engineering in IT 👨‍💻

 ## About Me 🌟
 Experienced web developer specializing in scalable applications.
 Proficient in full-stack development and team leadership.